As Canada’s largest airline, Air Canada offers the most direct routes from its four main Canadian hubs to destinations all over the world.

-If you have earned Aeroplan Elite Status, arguably the best way to book Air Canada Signature Class is by leveraging your eUpgrades.
-With eUpgrades, you can book a flight in economy and then upgrade to Signature Class either instantly or via a waitlist.
+If you have earned Aeroplan Elite Status, arguably the best way to book Air Canada business class is by leveraging your eUpgrades.
+With eUpgrades, you can book a flight in economy and then upgrade to busniess class either instantly or via a waitlist.

 This particular approach can be an excellent way to bypass the nasty effects of dynamic pricing.
-For example, suppose that you’d like to fly from Toronto to London in Air Canada Signature Class, and you’d like to book with points.
+For example, suppose that you’d like to fly from Toronto to London in Air Canada business class, and you’d like to book with points.

-Booking in Signature Class to begin with would cost you 214,000 Aeroplan points.
+Booking in business class to begin with would cost you 214,000 Aeroplan points.

 However, booking an Economy (Latitude) fare and applying eUpgrades would bring the cost down to 65,000 Aeroplan points for the same flight.

 Properly applying the “Latitude Attitude” requires a fair bit of background reading, so refer to our many guides on eUpgrades if you’d like to learn about this further.

 Air Canada business class is the airline’s premium offering.
 You can expect an elevated experience from check-in to arrival, complete with priority services, curated food and drink offerings, a comfortable lie-flat seat.